-Offenders who are under the jurisdiction of the indeterminate sentence review board or under active supervision by the Department of Corrections, the Department of Social and Health Services or a local division of youth services must register within ten days of July 28, 1991.
+Offenders who are under the jurisdiction of the indeterminate sentence review board or under active supervision by the Department of Corrections, the Department of Social and Health Services or a local division of youth services for a sex offense on or after July 28, 1991 OR a kidnapping offense on or after July 27, 1997 must register.
 A change in supervision status of a sex offender in this subsection shall not relieve the offender of the duty to register or to reregister following a change in residence.